-General Course ofThese courses offer a curriculum designed to meet the needs of students who require a more basic approach to the subject.
+These courses offer a curriculum designed to meet the needs of students who require a more basic approach to the subject.
 They are designed to develop reading, critical thinking, verbal, and writing skills.
 These courses will require homework and the ability to complete research assignments.